Tejendra-027/ApnaCollege-DSA/README.md

 1. create a folder in your local system

+  Then use git init command to initialize the folder in git hub

+   example: ----> git init

 2. Then use git add command to add the folder in git hub

 3. For example use create a Folder name "Variaables and Data types" and use git add command to add the folder in git hub